 Once our pupils reach the age of 13, the law requires us to pass on certain information to Hertfordshire County Council who has responsibilities in relation to the education or training of 13-19 year olds.
-HCC now discharge many of these activities through Herts for Learning.
 We may also share certain personal data relating to children aged 16 and over with post-16 education and training providers in order to secure appropriate services for them.
 A parent / guardian can request that only their child's name, address and date of birth be passed to Hertfordshire County Council by informing the school.
 This right is transferred to the child once he / she reaches the age 16.
 For more information about services for young people, please go to our local authority website

-The school does share the following information with Youth Connexions Hertfordshire to identify current students during one to one and in order to track the locations of where students then go):
+The school does share the following information with Youth Connexions Hertfordshire (the "careers to identify current students during one to one and in order to track the locations of where students then go):

 - Date of Birth

 - Address

-- Further details supplied if appropriate include: Special Educational Needs and Disabilities, English as and additional language, Child Protection, Children in Need, Collegiate Learning Assessment, Pupil Premium Grant.
+- Further details supplied if appropriate include:

+Special Educational Needs and Disabilities, English as and additional language, Child Protection, Children in Need, Collegiate Learning Assessment, Pupil Premium Grant.